Rick Hoffman

 Rick Hoffman (born June 12, 1970) is an American actor.
 He is known for playing Jerry Best in the Fox sitcom The Bernie Mac Show (2002–2005), Chase Chapman in the ABC comedy series Samantha Who?
 (2007–2009) and Louis Litt in the USA Network legal drama series Suits (2011–2019).

 Early life

 Hoffman was born in New York City to Charles and Gail Hoffman.
-He grew up in Roslyn Heights on Long Island with his brother Jeff Hoffman.
-He is Jewish.
+He grew up in a Jewish family in Roslyn Heights on Long Island with his brother Jeff Hoffman.
 He graduated from The Wheatley School in Old Westbury, before attending the University of Arizona, majoring in theater arts.
 After graduating, he moved to Los Angeles, California, to start an acting career.

 Career

 Hoffman was cast in his first role, as a security guard in Conspiracy Theory, in 1997.
 He had some other small roles until he received a main role as Freddie Sacker on Darren Star's short-lived Wall Street series The $treet in 2000, which was pulled from the airwaves after seven episodes, but which allowed him to quit his job waiting tables and move back to New York.
 His subsequent TV roles included Terry Loomis on the short-lived Steven Bochco law drama Philly in 2001–2002, Jerry Best in The Bernie Mac Show (2002–2005), Patrick Van Dorn on the John Stamos comedy Jake in Progress (2004–2005) and Chase Chapman on the ABC comedy Samantha Who?
 (2007–2009).
 In 2011, he landed a starring role as Louis Litt in the USA Network series Suits, which ran until 2019.
 Hoffman reprises his role in the spinoff series Suits LA.

 His other TV and film work includes The Day After Tomorrow, Blood Work, Hostel, Cellular and The Condemned.
 He has also appeared as a guest in CSI: Miami, Chuck, The Pretender, Law & Order: Special Victims Unit, NCIS, Crossing Jordan, Without a Trace, The Practice, CSI: NY, CSI: Crime Scene Investigation, Shark, Lie to Me, Andy Richter Controls the Universe, Monk, Billions, and The Mentalist.